Overby-Industries/Overby-Industries/README.md

     C -->|Power| Payload[Onboard Systems]
 ```

+> The Overby propulsion core operates as a dual‑function magnetohydrodynamic (MHD) channel in which a conductive working medium—either plasma generated from captured solar wind ions or vaporized ionic‑liquids—is > accelerated through a strong magnetic field.
+According to Faraday’s law, motion of charged particles through the orthogonal magnetic field induces current picked up across electrodes, enabling electricity
+> harvesting.
+By adjusting electrode polarities and coil geometries, the same Lorentz force that resists charge motion in generator mode can be flipped to accelerate plasma out of the channel, producing thrust. > Thus the MHD stage is both a generator and an accelerator: in generator mode it extracts current from ionized flow to charge graphene supercapacitors and aluminum‑ion battery tanks; in thruster mode it dumps
+> stored current back across the coils to push the ions to high exhaust velocity.
+This architecture effectively couples power generation and propulsion into a single loop, allowing “endless trickle” capture from > solar wind plus burst‑mode thrust for maneuvers.

 ## ✅ Ionic Liquids as Energy Storage and Propellant
 - Overby Concept: Ionic liquids used for batteries, propellant, and thermal shielding.
 - Scientific Basis: